Honda to recall 1.2 million vehicles in North America to replace Takata airbags

 More than 290 injuries worldwide have been linked to Takata inflators that could explode, spraying metal shrapnel inside cars and trucks.
 In total, 19 automakers are recalling more than 100 million potentially faulty inflators worldwide.

-Repairs of the recalled cars will begin immediately in the United States with replacement parts made by alternate suppliers, Honda said.
+Repairs of the recalled Hondas and Acuras will begin immediately in the United States with replacement parts made by alternate suppliers, Honda said.

 Honda became aware of the issue after a Honda Odyssey crash, where the front airbag deployed and injured the driver’s arm.